anand-patel/oc-wysiwyg-editors/README.md

 Wysiwyg editors by
 * [Tiny MCE](http://www.tinymce.com/)
 * [CkEditor](http://ckeditor.com/)
 * [Froala](http://editor.froala.com/) (It is free only for non-commercial use, you hove to [purchase](http://editor.froala.com/pricing) a license for commercial use.)
 * [elFinder](http://elfinder.org/) & [barryvdh](https://github.com/barryvdh/laravel-elfinder)

 ###Documentation
 ###Installation
-To install this plugin you have to click on __add to project__ or need to type __AnandPatel.WysiwygEditors__ in Backend *System > updates > intall plugin*
+To install this plugin you have to click on __add to project__ or need to type __AnandPatel.WysiwygEditors__ in Backend *System > Updates > Intall Plugin*

 ####Configuration
 To configure this Plugin goto Backend *System* then find *My Settings* in left side bar, then click on *Wysiwyg Editors* , you will get Configuration options.(refer screenshots)

 ###FAQ
-1. How to install this plugin ?
+1. How to install this plugin?
->please refer Installation and configuration section.
+> please refer Installation and configuration section.
-2. who can use this plugin ?
+2. who can use this plugin?
->Any one can use this plugin for Editing content.
+> Any one can use this plugin for Editing content.
-3. can we use this plugin in front end ?
+3. can we use this plugin in front end?
->No, this plugin is for backend only because we can`t use Form Widgets in Frontend.
+> No, this plugin is for backend only because we can`t use Form Widgets in Frontend.
-5. Where images/files are uploaded ?
+5. Where images/files are uploaded?
 > You can find uploaded images/files in __uploads/public__ direcotry.